YordanAntonov/SoftUni-Courses/README.md

 # SoftUni Labs & Exercises
- Here i have all of the homeworks given to us in SoftUni in decending order, starting with Fundamentals!
+ Here i have all of the homeworks given to us in SoftUni in ascending order, starting with Fundamentals!

  -------------------------------Programing Fundamentals---------------------------------------
 - Week (1):